-- ✔ OPAT team at the hospital: - Telephone: +32 16 34 32 74 (available between 08:30 and 16:30 on working days) - E-mail: OPAT@uzleuven.be.
+- ✓ OPAT coach at the hospitalisation unit (if applicable): - Telephone: ask the OPAT coach at your hospitalisation unit which number they can be reached on during working days. - ✓ OPAT manager at the hospital: - Telephone: +32 16 34 32 74 (available between 08:30 and 16:30 on working days) - E-mail: OPAT@uzleuven.be.
 Your question will be answered as soon as possible, but it may take up to 48 hours to get back to you.
 Our inbox is not monitored during the weekend.

-This brochure is also available on www.uzleuven.be/en/brochure/700849.
+This brochure is also available on www.uzleuven.be/en/brochure/700851.